 Being responsible for major repairs of the appliances, unless the damage was caused by tenants’ negligence.

 If you do not respond to tenants’ requests within two times, they have a right to contact the Environmental Health Department.
 If that happens, the department can authorise repairs and serve you a bill.

 From June 2020, new regulations came into force.
 To improve the safety and security of housing in all private rented sector, the following regulations have been implemented:

-From July 2020, the landlords are obliged to perform an electrical safety check before the start of a new tenancy.
+From July 2020, the landlords are obliged to perform electrical safety inspection before the start of a new tenancy.
 If you have an existing tenancy agreement, you have to perform the check before April 1, 2021;

 The electrical inspection has to be carried out at leastevery 5 years by a certified electrician;